-The ABCD/Mouth Matters program is a partnership between the public and private sectors, including:
+The ABCD/MouthMatters program is a partnership between the public and private sectors, including:

 - The Health Care Authority.

 - The Washington State Department of Health.

 - The University of Washington School of Dentistry.

 - Arcora Foundation.

 - The Washington State Dental Association.

+- The Washington State Dental Hygiene Association

-- Local dental societies.
+- Local dental and hygiene societies.

 - Local health jurisdictions.

 - Other funding sources.

 The mission is to identify eligible infants and toddlers before age one and to match each child to an ABCD dentist (See Who is eligible?).
 Children will remain in the ABCD program until their sixth birthday.
+Clients of the Developmental Disabilities Administration (DDA) will remain in the ABCD program until their 13th birthday

 Medical providers are also crucial to early intervention, as these providers typically see young children at least eight times before age 3 and opportunities exist to aid in early detection of dental health issues and promote dental preventive care.
-ABCD/Mouth Matters medical providers are encouraged to become credentialed and deliver dental disease prevention services.
+ABCD/MouthMatters medical providers are encouraged to become credentialed and deliver dental disease prevention services.